How Market Intelligence Helps Brands Achieve Performance in E-Commerce

-The complexity of online retail is growing, but the challenges remain: the thicket of marketplaces from Amazon to Zalando and the identification of relevant sales channels, increasing competitive pressure amid fluctuating consumer confidence, drastic market developments such as supply bottlenecks, the consideration of different conditions and needs in other countries, and many other factors.
+The complexity of online retail is growing, but the challenges remain.
+These include navigating a myriad of marketplaces, from Amazon to Zalando, identifying relevant sales channels, dealing with increasing competitive pressure amid fluctuating consumer confidence and drastic market developments, such as supply bottlenecks.
+Other factors to consider include different conditions and needs in other countries.

-Multichannel retailers have been maneuvering these wild waters for many years.
+Multichannel retailers have been navigating these turbulent waters for many years.
 However, many brands have only recently set sail.
-Especially since the Corona pandemic, brands are increasingly pursuing a direct-to-consumer (D2C) strategy and selling directly through various sales channels.
-But how can you keep track in the thick fog and stay on course?
-How can available data help to make confident decisions about offers and positioning constantly and in real time?
+Since the Corona pandemic, in particular, brands have increasingly pursued a direct-to-consumer (D2C) strategy, selling directly through various sales channels.
+But how can you keep track in the fog and stay on course?
+How can available data help you make informed decisions about offers and positioning in real time?

-The solution: market intelligence based on product and price data from marketplaces, price comparison sites and competitor shops.
+The answer lies in Market Intelligence based on product and price data from marketplaces, price comparison sites, and competitor shops.

 Selecting the right sales channels is a real challenge with an international orientation in omnichannel e-commerce and the high market dynamics.

-By means of market intelligence in e-commerce, external market data can provide insights into new opportunities and optimization potential or the effectiveness of marketing campaigns and enable well-founded decisions on pricing, product development and sales.
+Market Intelligence in e-commerce can provide insights into new opportunities, optimisation potential and the effectiveness of marketing campaigns, enabling well-founded decisions on pricing, product development and sales.

-Market intelligence offers numerous opportunities to maximize performance, especially for brands with little experience in marketplace business and D2C sales.
-Experienced players can also discover new potential with high-quality data.
+Market Intelligence offers numerous opportunities to maximise performance, especially for brands with little experience in marketplace business and D2C sales.
+Even experienced players can discover new potential with high-quality data.

 the competition.
 However, the actions that are derived from this for the company's own e-commerce business are decisive for success.

-• Market transparency: Obtaining a comprehensive overview of the e-commerce market cannot be done manually due to its complexity.
-To gain clarity about which retailers offer which products at which prices on which channels and which trends are emerging, automated collection and analysis of external market data is required.
+• Market transparency: Due to its complexity, obtaining a comprehensive overview of the e-commerce market cannot be done manually.
+Automated collection and analysis of external market data is required to gain clarity about which retailers offer which products at which prices on which channels, and to identify emerging trends.

 • Visibility: Where are products not prominent enough in rankings?
-By analyzing external market data, brands can identify where action is needed to improve product visibility.
+By analysing external market data, brands can identify areas where action is needed to improve product visibility.

-• Understanding the competition: Market data helps illuminate competitors’ product and pricing strategies – a key competitive advantage when designing and optimizing your own offering.
+• Understanding the competition: Market data sheds light on competitors' product and pricing strategies, providing a key competitive advantage when designing and optimising your own offering.

-• More sales and better margins: Price monitoring creates price transparency and helps to always determine the best price within the framework of your own strategy.
-Coupled with automated repricing, this can maximize sales and margins.
+• More sales and better margins: Price monitoring creates price transparency and helps you to determine the optimal price within your own strategy framework.
+Coupled with automated repricing, this can maximise sales and margins.

 • Identify customer needs: Product reviews provide insight into customer satisfaction.
 Using semantic analysis, these can be evaluated automatically to draw valuable conclusions for marketing and product development.

-• Brand protection: In e-commerce, loss of control over the brand is a problem.
-Data analysis uncovers threats to the brand and image from price dumping, non-authorized retailers, gray imports or inadequate product presentation and enables targeted brand protection measures to be taken.
+• Brand protection: In e-commerce, a common problem is the loss of control over the brand.
+Data analysis can reveal threats to the brand and its image, such as price dumping, unauthorised retailers, grey imports, or inadequate product presentation, and enable targeted brand protection measures to be taken.

-• Identify trends: Those who recognize product trends early on can help shape them and profit from them.
-The analysis of market data provides valuable information on current developments and makes it possible to stay ahead of the competition with a suitable offering.
+• Identify trends: Recognising product trends early on enables businesses to influence them and capitalise on them.
+Analysing market data provides valuable information on current developments, enabling you to stay ahead of the competition by offering suitable products.

 Data is a raw material.
-The quality of the raw material determines how valuable the end product will be.
-For data to be used in a targeted manner to advance one’s own business, a number of things must be taken into account.
-First of all, internal data on the company’s own products as well as competencies for data evaluation are needed as a basis for controlling the data and drawing the decisive conclusions.
-On the other hand, a reliable source must be selected for the collection, structuring and clear preparation of external market data.
+The quality of this material determines how valuable the end product will be.
+In order to use data in a targeted manner to advance one’s own business, a number of things must be taken into account.
+Firstly, internal data on the company’s own products, as well as the necessary competencies for evaluating the data, are needed to control it and draw decisive conclusions.
+Secondly, a reliable source must be selected for collecting, structuring and clearly preparing external market data.

-The following criteria should be considered in data collection:
+The following criteria should be considered when collecting data:

 • Data quality: data can be inaccurate, incomplete or inconsistent.
-High data quality must be ensured to make informed decisions.
+High data quality is essential for making informed decisions.

-• Data volume: Collecting and analyzing large volumes of data can be overwhelming and time consuming.
-If high volumes of data are needed at high frequency, a provider who can handle it is needed.
+• Data volume: Collecting and analysing large volumes of data can be overwhelming and time-consuming.
+If large volumes of data are needed frequently, a provider who can handle this is required.

-• Data protection: In terms of data protection, the collection and use of certain types of data can be questionable, which is why attention must be paid to GDPR compliance.
+• Data protection: The collection and use of certain types of data can raise questions in terms of data protection, which is why attention must be paid to GDPR compliance.

-• Data security: The storage and protection of data can also be a challenge.
-If German servers are used, for example, this gives additional confidence in the security of the data.
+• Data security: The storage and protection of data can also present challenges.
+Using German servers, for example, provides additional confidence in the security of the data.

-• Data integration: Collecting data from different sources can be difficult and integrating them can be time-consuming and require technical expertise.
+• Data integration: Collecting data from different sources can be difficult and integrating it can be time-consuming and require technical expertise.

-With XPLN’s software solutions, you overcome all these challenges.
-You automate data collection with guaranteed quality, evaluate the data in our dashboards and receive individual support from our experts.
+With XPLN’s software solutions, however, you can overcome all these challenges.
+You can automate data collection with guaranteed quality, evaluate the data using our dashboards, and receive personalised support from our experts.

-Brands in particular are currently still finding it difficult to get a complete overview of the market.
-So many questions are looking for answers:
+Brands in particular are currently still finding it difficult to gain a comprehensive market overview.
+There are so many questions looking for answers:

-• At what prices and discounts are my products sold?
+• What prices and discounts are my products sold at?

 • How stable are the prices?

-• How do prices change at certain sale periods?
+• How do prices change during sales periods?

 • Are there minimum price underruns?